Did you know that if you count ALL the Russian pronouns together…

 Let’s dive into the overview of all Russian pronouns 🙂

 Pronouns in any language are difficult.
-SInce they’ve existed for a long time, most of them are irregular.
+Since they’ve existed for a long time, most of them are irregular.

-The same goes for Russian.
+The same goes for the Russian language.

-Before we dive into all the tables of the pronouns, let’s first have a quick look again what pronouns actually are.
+Before we dive into all the tables of the pronouns, let’s first have a quick look again at what pronouns actually are.

 Pronouns simply put are words that can be used in place of nouns, so you don’t have to repeat the noun all the time.

 John is traveling to Russia because it is John’s dream to see Moscow and Saint Petersburg.
 John bought a ticket from Aeroflot in September and John will fly in December.
 That’s great for John because John has 2 more months to practice his Russian.
 John is looking forward a lot because finally, John will see his dream in real life.

 John is traveling to Russia because it is his dream to see Moscow and Saint Petersburg.
 He bought a ticket from Aeroflot in September and he will fly in December.
 That’s great for him because he has 2 more months to practice his Russian.
 He is looking forward a lot because finally, he will see his dream in real life.

 So that are pronouns in a nutshell.